-31. An outsourcing agreement must include a clause that allows APRA access to documentation and information related to the outsourcing arrangement.
-In the normal course, APRA will seek to obtain whatever information it requires from the regulated institution; however, the outsourcing agreement must include the right for APRA to conduct on-site visits to the service provider if APRA considers this necessary in its role as prudential supervisor.
+- 30.35.
+An outsourcing agreement must include a clause that allows APRA access to documentation and information related to the outsourcing arrangement.
+In the normal course, APRA will seek to obtain whatever information it requires from the APRA-regulated institution; however, the outsourcing agreement must include the right for APRA to conduct on-site visits to the service provider if APRA considers this necessary in its role as prudential supervisor.
 APRA expects service providers to cooperate with APRA's requests for information and assistance.
-If APRA intends to undertake an on-site visit to a service provider, it will normally inform the regulated institution of its intention to do so.
+If APRA intends to undertake an on-site visit to a service provider, it will normally inform the regulated institution of its intention to do so. - 31.36.
+Where an APRA-regulated institution enters into an outsourcing arrangement with a related body corporate, the Board of the regulated institution must ensure that access by APRA to the related body corporate is not impeded. - 32.37.
+The An APRA-regulated institution must take all reasonable steps to ensure that a service provider will not disclose or advertise that APRA has conducted an on-site visit, except as necessary to coordinate with other institutions regulated by APRA that are existing clients of the service provider.

-8 Refer to GPS 001.
+Refer to CPS 232.

-9 Refer to CPS 232.
+Refer to CPS 232.